 3. Complete Validation with the CA

 After you submit your order, the CA will begin the validation process with you.
 The requirements for validation differ depending if you are requesting the certificate for your organization or for yourself as an individual developer.
 You will get an order confirmation email from [email protected] which will have a link to the validation manager where you can manually upload any required documents.

 4. Download the Certificate

 Once validation is completed, you'll receive another email containing a link to download the certificate.
-We recommend using Google Chrome or Microsoft Edge to download this file as Firefox and Internet Explorer typically present errors trying to collect a certificate when the key is not present in the browser.
+We recommend using Google Chrome or Microsoft Edge to download this file as Firefox and Safari typically present errors trying to collect a certificate when the key is not present in the browser.
 Edge and Chrome will download your certificate as a file named "user.crt."